waqasdilawar/functional-vavr-pipelinesv4/README.md

 `mvn test`

-These updates to the README.md file provide clear instructions on how to use the new request body format for both Vavr and standard transactions, ensuring that users can easily test the endpoints with appr
+These updates to the README.md file provide clear instructions on how to use the new request body format for both Vavr and standard transactions, including example curl commands to test the endpoints with appropriate data.